polyshape/poly_components/README.md

 });
 ```

-If you do not use React Router, or want to control pagination state yourself, pass `getPage` and `setPageParam` to usePagination.
-Otherwise, it will use React Router's URL state if available, or local state as a fallback.
+Use `getPage` and `setPageParam` options when you want full control over pagination state, or when using a different routing solution.

 ### Example: Button